dentifrag/Discord-Bot-Wumpurson/README.md

 # Wumpurson
-I programmed this bot with a friend of mine for a Discord server, and it would read messages sent in the text channels and parse them for swear words.
+I programmed this bot with a friend of mine for a Discord server, and it would read messages sent in the text channels to parse them for swear words.
 If there was a swear it would access a database to keep track of how many swears a user said.
 It also has other functionality with the different APIs listed below.

 # APIs Used:
 NASA: Astronomy Picture of the Day,